mlcommons/algorithmic-efficiency/RULES.md

   - Parameter kind is one of {"weights", "biases", "embeddings", "conv", "batch norm"}.
 - `model_state` holds auxiliary state necessary for some models, such as the current batch norm statistics.
 - The loss function will be one of a small set of known possibilities and the update function is allowed to branch on the `loss_type` enum/name.
-- The `loss_fn` produces a loss per example and a correct average loss, which both can be used.
+- The `loss_fn` produces a loss per example and a summed loss (both only for one device), which both can be used.
 - Allowed to update state for the optimizer.
 - Uses the `model_fn` of the `workload` in order to decouple the loss from the model so that model outputs (forward passes) can be reused (by storing them in the optimizer state).
 - The submission can access the target evaluation metric via the `workload` variable.